Rudolph Valentino: Funeral

-An estimated 100,000 people lined the streets of Manhattan to pay their respects at his funeral, handled by the Frank Campbell Funeral Home.
+An estimated 100,000 people lined the streets of Manhattan to pay their respects at his funeral, handled by the Frank E. Campbell Funeral Chapel.
 Suicides of despondent fans were reported.
 Windows were smashed as fans tried to get in and an all-day riot erupted on August 24.
 Over 100 mounted officers and NYPD's Police Reserve were used to restore order.
 A phalanx of officers lined the streets for the remainder of the viewing.
-Polish actress Pola Negri, claiming to be Valentino's fiancée, collapsed in hysterics while standing over the coffin, and Campbell hired four actors to impersonate a Fascist Blackshirt honor guard, purportedly sent by Benito Mussolini.
+Actress Pola Negri, claiming to be Valentino's fiancée, collapsed in hysterics while standing over his $10,000 coffin, where she had installed an 11-foot-long bank of lilies that spelled out her name at the bier.
+Campbell hired actors to impersonate a Fascist Blackshirt honor guard, purportedly sent by Benito Mussolini.
 Media reports that the body on display in the main salon was not Valentino but a decoy were continually denied by Campbell.